 Hanukkah & covid-19

 Across the globe, we are all trying our best to handle this new normal, but unfortunately that means that many of us won’t be spending the holidays the way we normally do.
-Since many synagogues are closed for services, tours are only operating under severe restrictions, and social distancing in public spaces is required, we at Tourist Israel want to encourage you to stay at home and stay safe.
+Since tours are only operating under severe restrictions, and social distancing in public spaces is required, we at Tourist Israel want to encourage you to stay at home and stay safe.
 Many annual events are cancelled or postponed, but we want to offer this guide as a general overview for what to expect seasonally, so we will not be removing events from this page.
-Why not try a new latke recipe while enjoying the warm glow of your own menorah?
+Why not spin the dreidel at home and try frying up something new?

 Hanukkah in Jerusalem – Events from 2019